rajeshchau/rajesh-portfolio/README.md

 ## 📁 Project Structure

 - `public/` 📂: Contains static assets like images and fonts.
-- `src/` 📂: Contains the main source code for the portfolio.
+- `src/` 📂: Main source code for the portfolio.
   - `components/` 🔧: Reusable React components.
   - `pages/` 📄: Page components for different sections of the website.
-  - `styles/` 🎨: Styling files, including Tailwind CSS configurations.
+  - `styles/` 🎨: Custom styles and Tailwind CSS configurations.
-  - `utils/` 🔍: Helper functions and configuration files.
+  - `utils/` 🔍: Helper functions and configurations.
+  - `animations/` 🎞️: Framer Motion animation utilities.
+  - `assets/` 🖼️: Icons, images, and SVG assets.

 ## 🌍 Deployment

-This portfolio is deployed using Netlify.
+This portfolio is deployed using **Netlify** 🚀.
 To deploy your own version:

 1. **Build the Project**:
    ```bash